 We purchased various types of engine components from Mianyang Ruian during the Track Record Period.
 For the three years ended December 31, 2011 and the nine months ended September 30, 2012, the aggregate purchase amounts were approximately RMB24.2 million, RMB36.0 million, RMB39.3 million and RMB35.4 million, respectively.
-As these transactions will continue after [•], they will constitute continuing connected transactions for our Company upon [•].
+As these transactions will continue after [●], they will constitute continuing connected transactions for our Company upon [●].

 It is expected that our total purchases from Mianyang Ruian for the three years ending December 31, 2015 will not exceed RMB55.8 million, RMB65.6 million and RMB78.0 million, respectively.
-The proposed annual caps for the three years ending December 31, 2015 are determined with reference to (i) our 2013 production plan prepared based on the expected number of vehicles to be purchased by our customers from discussions with our customers regarding their plans in 2013 and/or the plans for 2013 furnished to us by our customers; (ii) the shift of our purchases of engine components from third party manufacturers to Mianyang Ruian starting from the end of 2012 as our Company considers that Mianyang Ruian produces better quality products and offers better services than other third party suppliers; (iii) the new structural design of our engines requires more camshafts which leads to an increase in demand of camshafts; and (iv) the anticipated increase in demand for the engine components manufactured by Mianyang Ruian in 2014 and 2015 for the production of our engines, with reference to the historical trend of our purchases from Mianyang Ruian, and the expected increase in demand for our products from our customers in light of the forecast increase in the PV and LCV engine sales in the PRC PV and LCV Engine Market" of this document).
+The proposed annual caps for the three years ending December 31, 2015 are determined with reference to (i) our 2013 production plan prepared based on the expected number of vehicles to be purchased by our customers from discussions with our customers regarding their plans in 2013 and/or the plans for 2013 furnished to us by our customers; (ii) the shift of our purchases of engine components from third party manufacturers to Mianyang Ruian starting from the end of 2012 as our Company considers that Mianyang Ruian produces better quality products and offers better services than other third party suppliers; (iii) the new structural design of our engines requires more camshafts which leads to an increase in demand of camshafts; and (iv) the anticipated increase in demand for the engine components manufactured by Mianyang Ruian in 2014 and 2015 for the production of our engines, with reference to the historical trend of our purchases from Mianyang Ruian, and the expected increase in demand for our products from our customers in light of the forecast increase in the PV and LCV engine sales in the PRC at a CAGR of 17.5% from 2012 to 2016 (please refer to "Industry Overview - Overview of the PRC PV and LCV Engine Market" of this document).